andrewhowdencom/docs.littleman.co/site/content/Monitoring.rst

 ----------------------

 - Check for metric absense as well as metric thresholds.
 Communication errors is not a good excuse for no alerts!
+- Metrics should be described everywhere, in a few sentences.
+If there's no description, or if the description is ambiguous, there's a good chance it's a crap check.

 Event Logging
 ----------------